ForoozanE/Create-a-data-processing-pipeline/README.md

 # Create-a-data-processing-pipeline
-This notebook contain all necessary steps for  DAT535 course final project.
+The notebook contains all the necessary steps for  the DAT535 course final project.